 Guidelines for Taking Medications

 Each medication for your heart has a specific expected effect, so it is important that you take your medications exactly as prescribed by your doctor.
-Before you left the hospital or doctor’s office, your nurse should have reviewed your medications with you and you should have received a home schedule to follow.
-Do not hesitate to ask any questions you might have.
 Here are a few basic guidelines about taking medications.

 - Learn the names of the medications you are taking.
 Do your best to understand why you are taking them.

 - Take your medication in the amount and the times ordered by your doctor.

 - Do not stop taking a medication that has been prescribed for you without first consulting your doctor.

 - Check with your doctor before taking any medication that has not been prescribed.

 - Do not take someone else’s pills, even if his medication is the same name.

 - Contact your doctor if you have any unexpected reaction to a medication such as fever, nausea, vomiting, diarrhea, impotence.

 - Keep each medication in its own labeled container.
 Store your medications in a cool dry place.